CALIFORNIA PROJECT PREPARATION PROGRAM

 banner2.jpg

-We are pleased to invite local and regional public entities, non-profit organizations, and community based organizations that own and are preparing to implement climate- and equity-focused infrastructure projects.
-We will select the inaugural projects based in the Greater Los Angeles and Sacramento regions in California.
-If you would like to submit a project for the program, please use the ‘Nominate a Project’ tab.
+CPPI supports local and regional public entities, non-profit organizations, and community based organizations that own and implement climate- and equity-focused infrastructure projects.
+Inaugural projects were based in the Greater Los Angeles and Sacramento regions in California.

-Project Size: The overall project cost must be between $5 million to $200 million
+Project Size: Overall project cost between $5 million to $200 million

-Climate Change Component: The projects must address climate change through adaptive and/or mitigative measures.
+Climate Change & Equity: Projects address climate change through adaptive and/or mitigative measures, with particular attention to socio-economic inequities.

-Local Leadership Commitment: Local leadership is committed to this work and it's a local priority for state and/or federal funding.
+Local Leadership Commitment: Local leadership supports work and it's a local priority for state and/or federal funding.

-Grounded in Community-based Planning: The project—or at least the general concept —has emerged from previous community-based planning efforts (like a general plan, resilience strategy, climate and resilience plans, or economic development plan).
+Grounded in Community-Based Planning: Emerged from previous community-based planning efforts (like a general plan, resilience strategy, climate and resilience plans, or economic development plan).

-The projects and project leaders must be eligible for State and Federal Funding relevant to the project’s type, size, and sector.
+Funding Eligible: The projects and project leaders eligible for State and Federal Funding relevant to the project’s type, size, and sector.

 In addition, project owners will aspire to incorporate the following principles as part of this process: